franklin113/Watchout-Companion/README.md

 There aren't many comments in the code yet and there are some extra files in there.
 I'll clean this up soon.
 Just run main.py.

 Python 3.5+ because it uses pathlib.
 This could be changed if needed.

+If you need to add more buttons afterwards, you can just start from page 99.